Firstly: What does "lockdown" mean?

 That’s it!
 You should now have a chick-slip-proof mat to keep your chicks safe when they hatch.

-I make exactly the same type of base for chicks hatching in my Brinsea Octagon 20 incubator.
+I make exactly the same type of base for chicks hatching in any of my other incubators.

-Hatching can be a messy process, so once all the eggs have hatched it's wise to discard this base and make a fresh one next time you incubate.
+Hatching can be a messy process, so once all the eggs have hatched, discard this base and make a fresh one next time you incubate.

 A blood ring is a sign that the embryo has died and the blood, which in a healthy hatching egg is spread by a complex system of veins, has collected in one place.